fusioncharts/flutter-fusioncharts/README.md

 # Known Issues
-Chart export functionality is partially working for few mime-types.
-Fixing in progress.
+Chart export functionality is currently supported in Android only.

 ---